I never really took the hate and vitriol against Dr. Jordan B. Peterson (JBP) seriously until I experienced it firsthand.

-But don’t get me wrong, these people who don’t like JBP are good people.
-In that they also believe the values I believe, so what really bothers me is why do they hate JBP so much and why does he have that kind of effect on people?
+But don’t get me wrong, these people who don’t like JBP are good.
+They also believe the values, I think, so what bothers me is why they hate JBP so much, and why does he have that kind of effect on people?
 Why can’t I see what these friends of mine see?

-Ironically I feel that the answer to these questions are found with JBP’s Understandmyself.com big five personality traits exam.
+Ironically I feel that the answer to these questions is found with JBP’s Understandmyself.com big five personality traits exam.

-Some people are very open to experience and intellectual discourse while others are not.
-After taking the exam I found that I am high in openness, which practically says a lot about how I view ideas and people.
+Some people are very open to experience and intellectual discourse, while others are not.
+After taking the exam, I found that I am high in openness, which practically says how I view ideas and people.

-My first encounter with JBP was through a video on The psychological significance of the Biblical Stories, after that I went on to watch more videos of his and then read his famous book 12 Rules For Life, after reading more articles of his in his website and other websites and debates and more videos made by other content creators in Youtube.
+My first encounter with JBP was through a video on The psychological significance of the Biblical Stories; after that, I went on to watch more videos of his and then read his famous book 12 Rules For Life, after reading more articles of his on his website and other websites and debates and more videos made by other content creators in Youtube.

 My first thought about him was, why does he speak like that?
 Who is he?

-At that time there wasn’t a lot of hate about him in the internet, he was just one of those obscure professors out of the other millions around the world.
+At that time, there wasn’t much hate about him on the internet, and he was just one of those obscure professors out of the other millions around the world.

-But what really catapulted him to internet stardom wasn’t really his lectures, debates or discussions.
+But what catapulted him to internet stardom wasn’t really his lectures, debates, or discussions.

-I would like to think that he became famous because he fearlessly criticized what he found to be disdainful in the world of intellectual discourse.
+I want to think that he became famous because he fearlessly criticized what he found to be disdainful in the world of intellectual discourse.
 And that is mainly about the dangers of extremism both of the left and the right and the chilling effects of secularism and fundamentalism.

-But mostly because of his stance on the sanctity of Freedom of Speech and why its erosion could pave the way for the demise of ANY society.
+But primarily because of his stance on the sanctity of Freedom of Speech and why its erosion could pave the way for the demise of ANY society.